FOREX-Dollar holds near lows before U.S. jobs data

 The fiscal deal clinched last week by U.S. lawmakers only restored government funding until Jan.
 15.

-Morgan Stanley's Stannard said he expected the Australian dollar to rise towards $0.98 in the near-term as it benefits from higher interest rates and the fact that Australia has stronger links to China than to the United States.
+Morgan Stanley's Stannard expected the Australian dollar to outperform and rise towards $0.98 in the near-term as it benefits from higher interest rates and the fact that Australia has stronger links to China than to the United States.

 TOKYO, April 3 Japanese big manufacturers' business confidence improved in March from three months ago, the Bank of Japan's closely watched quarterly "tankan" survey showed on Monday.